Rigard van Klooster: Track cycling

-A wingate test in early 2011 showed that Van Klooster had potential for track cycling.
-After some track cycling sessions the KNWU offered van Klooster a place in the development team and a room in Papendal, near the velodrome in Apeldoorn.
+A wingate test in early 2011 showed that van Klooster had the potential for track cycling.
+After some track cycling sessions, the KNWU offered van Klooster a place in the development team and a room in Papendal, near the velodrome in Apeldoorn.
 Van Klooster took the offer and quit speed skating.
-He rode his first international competition at the Trois Jours d'Aigle where he finished 13th.
-Two weeks after riding the two days of Wien, Van Klooster became the Dutch national sprint champion for Amateurs begin December.
-Later that month, after getting an elite license, he placed 4th in the 1 km time trial at Dutch national track championships and 7th in both the keirin and the sprint.
+He rode in his first international competition at the Trois Jours d'Aigle, where he finished 13th.
+Two weeks after riding the two days of Wien, Van Klooster became the Dutch national sprint champion for amateurs in December.
+Later that month, after getting an elite license, he placed 4th in the 1 km time trial at the Dutch national track championships and 7th in both the keirin and the sprint.